SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Certification of Devices and Aggregation as Products

-When a connector registers on Cumulocity IoT, it becomes a device listed in the "Device Management" tab.
+When a connector / agent registers on Cumulocity IoT, it becomes a device listed in the "Device Management" tab.
 When using the self-certification tool, one certificate can be created for each combination of the connector (c8y_Agent), the Hardware (c8y_Hardware) and the Firmware (c8y_Firmware).
 If any of these values changes, a new device-certificate can be created.
 The Cumulocity IoT device certification API makes the certification information available for our [Device Partner Portal](#https://devicepartnerportal.softwareag.com/).
 Entries on the Device Partner Portal represent devices from a sales/user perspective - we call that a product.
 Products can only be segregated by their names.
 To link the product from the Device Partner Portal with the more granual differentiation of a device on Cumulocity IoT, we have incorporated this as manual step within the Cumulocity IoT certification tool.
 Device certificates therefore need to be clustered to products, so all the device certificates related to that product then be displayed under the same product on the Device Partner Portal (product to device relation is 1:n).